externpro/buildpro/README.md

     --network=bpnet --dns=172.17.0.1  --user=4455:100 --hostname=buildpro_latest --rm -it
     bpro/centos6-bld:working
     ```
-* `-x` "X11 forwarding" option
-  * if you're running `bprun` on a remote system you've connected to via `ssh -X` or `ssh -Y`
-    for X11 forwarding to work correctly, the `-x` option will do additional configuration and
-    add/modify parameters to the `docker container run` command so that X display from the running
-    container will (hopefully) work as expected
-  * example: `$ ./bprun -x -v`
-    ```
-    docker container run --volume=/home/smanders:/bpvol
-    --volume=/home/smanders/.ssh:/home/smanders/.ssh
-    --volume=/tmp/.X11-unix:/tmp/.X11-unix
-    --env=DISPLAY=172.17.0.1:10.0 --env=XAUTHORITY=/tmp/.X11-unix/docker.xauth
-    --network=bpnet --dns=172.17.0.1  --user=4455:100 --hostname=buildpro_latest --rm -it
-    bpro/centos6-bld:working
-    ```
-  * NOTE: the `-bld` images include the `xeyes` package, which can be run (`$ xeyes &`) from the
-    container to verify X11 forwarding is working as expected
-  * TIP: if you get a "can't open display" error trying to run X applications, you may need
-    to change the `X11UseLocahost` option in `/etc/ssh/sshd_config` to `no` (and restart sshd)
 * `-s` "Snap" option
   * for X11 forwarding to work when using docker snap
     (see [install and configure docker](#install-and-configure-docker) above)